-Adult and Community Education (Communities)
+Adult and Community Education (Communities) Fund

-Pui rpose of Fund 14
+Pu rpose of Fund 14

 1. Organisation eligibility 14

 2. Learner eligibility 14

 3. Verification of learner eligibility 15

 4. Verification of learner identity 16

 5. Programme eligibility 16

 6. Funding priorities 17

 7. Your responsibilities 17

-8. Fees 17
+8. Fees 18

 9. Reports 18

-10. Subcontracting 18
+10. .
+Subcontracting 18

-11. Repayment of ACE (Communities) Fund Funding .18
+11. .
+Repayment of ACE (Communities) Fund Funding 19

-12. Suspension, revocation or withdrawal of ACE
+12. .
+Suspension, revocation or withdrawal of ACE

-(Communities) Fund Funding .19
+(Communities) Fund Funding 19

-Adult and Community Education (Communities)
+Adult and Community Education (Communities) Fund

-The purpose of the Adult and Community Education (ACE) Fund is to purchase provision that provides adults with community-based education, foundation skills and pathways into other learning opportunities that meet community learning needs.
+The purpose of the Adult and Community Education (ACE) Fund is to purchase provision that provides adults with community-based education, foundation skills, and pathways into other learning opportunities that meet community learning needs.

-The following Conditions apply, under section 159YC of the Education Act 1989, to the ACE (Communities) Fund Funding that you receive for the Funding Period, in addition to the Base Funding Conditions set out in this Funding Conditions Catalogue, and the Conditions in the Education Act.
+The following Conditions apply, under section 426 of the Education and Training Act 2020, to the ACE (Communities) Fund Funding that you receive for the Funding Period, in addition to the Base Funding Conditions set out in this Funding Conditions Catalogue, and the Conditions in the Education and Training Act.

-- (a) You must continue to be: - (i) a tertiary education institution (TEI), namely: - A. an institute of technology and polytechnic (ITP); - B. a wānanga; or - (ii) a private training establishment (PTE) that specialises in foundation learning; - (iii) a Rural Education Activities Programme (REAP) provider; or - (iv) a community organisation. - (b) If you are an ITP, wānanga, PTE or REAP provider, you must continue to be quality assured by New Zealand Qualifications Authority (NZQA).
+- (a) You must, for the length of the Funding Period, continue to be: - (i) Te Pūkenga New Zealand Institute of Skills and Technology (Te Pūkenga); or - (ii) a wānanga; or - (iii) a private training establishment (PTE) that specialises in foundation learning; or - (iv) a Rural Education Activities Programme (REAP) provider; or - (v) a community organisation. - (b) If you are a wānanga, PTE or REAP provider1 you must continue to be quality assured by the New Zealand Qualifications Authority (NZQA). - (c) If you are Te Pūkenga, the entity delivering the relevant programme for which you receive ACE (Communities) Fund Funding must continue to be quality assured by the NZQA.

-- (a) You must ensure that ACE (Communities) Fund Funding is only used in respect of a learner enrolled in an ACE programme who is, and continues to be: - (i) a Domestic Student; and - (ii) aged 16 years or over; and - (iii) not a full-time secondary school student. - (b) However, you may use ACE (Communities) Fund Funding for a learner who is a Domestic Student but does not meet the criteria specified in subparagraph (a)(ii) or (a)(iii) if that learner is: - (i) under the age of 16 years and they participate with adults in family-based provision; or - (ii) a full-time secondary school student: - A. who is 16 years of age and over; and - who receives ACE (Communities) Fund-funded provision outside of normal school hours; and - C. who has obtained approval from the relevant school principal; and - D. for whom you have obtained our approval.
+- (a) You must ensure that ACE (Communities) Fund Funding is only used in respect of a learner enrolled in an ACE programme who is, and continues to be: - (i) a Domestic Student; and - (ii) aged 16 years or over; and - (iii) not a full-time secondary school student. - (b) However, you may use ACE (Communities) Fund Funding for a learner who is a Domestic Student but does not meet the criteria specified in Condition 2(a)(ii) or (a)(iii) in respect of a learner who is, and continues to be: - (i) under the age of 16 years and who participates with adults in family-based provision; or - (ii) a full-time secondary school student: - A. who is 16 years of age and over; and - B. who receives ACE (Communities) Fund funded provision outside of normal school hours; and - C. who has obtained approval from the relevant school principal; and - D. for whom you have obtained our approval.